-African art > Jars, amphoras, pots, matakam > Ganda milk pot
+African art > Jars, amphoras, pots, matakam > Ganda container

-Decorated with a frieze of parallel grooves and diamonds, this ancient container from East Africa was designed by a nomadic people.
-The latter was particularly decimated by the Islamic slave trade and by recurrent infighting.
-Population groups called "Bantous interlacustres", located between Lake Victoria and the Limpopo River, include the Ganda , Nyoro, Nkole, Soga, Toro, Hima, and the Tutsi of Rwanda and Burundi.
-Their cultures have similarities, as do their artistic production and their everyday objects.
+Sober and refined, with thin walls, this ancient container from East Africa was designed by a nomadic people.
+The latter was particularly decimated by the Islamic slave trade and by recurring internal wars.
+The groups of populations called "Bantu interlacustres", located between Lake Victoria and the Limpopo river, include the Ganda , Nyoro, Nkole, Soga, Toro, Hima, and the Tutsi of Rwanda and Burundi.
+Their cultures have similarities, like their artistic production and their objects of daily use.

-Apart from the prestigious vases created by the potter in the service of the king, named kujona , The Ganda of Uganda also produce containers for everyday use, such as this object patinated by use and equipped with a woven lid.
-Desication crack.
+Apart from the prestigious vases created by the potter in the service of the king, named kujona , the Ganda of Uganda also produce containers for daily use, such as this object patinated by use.